dimagi/commcare-cloud/hosting_docs/source/installation/2-manual-install.rst

 Upgrade to Python 3.10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting on December 19th, 2022, commcare-cloud will require Python 3.10.
+We recommend using Python 3.10 with commcare-cloud.
 Follow the steps below to properly install it.

 ::